 Since the knowledge of the parton densities (PDF) is necessary in order to get the physical cross section, a PDF library must be linked.
-The possibility exists to link the (now obsolete) CERNLIB PDF library (PDFLIB), or its replacement LHAPDF [28]; however, we also provide a self-contained PDF library with this package, which is faster than PDFLIB, and contains PDF sets released after the last and final PDFLIB version (8.04; most of these sets are now included in LHAPDF).
+The possibility exists to link the CERNLIB PDF library (PDFLIB); however, we also provide a self-contained PDF library with this package, which is faster than PDFLIB, and contains PDF sets released after the last and final PDFLIB version (8.04).
 A complete list of the PDFs available in our PDF library can be downloaded from the MC@NLO web page.
-The user may link one of the three PDF libraries; all that is necessary is to set the variable PDFLIBRARY (in the file
+The user may link either PDF library; all that is necessary is to set the variable

-MCatNLO.inputs) equal to THISLIB if one wants to link to our PDF library, and equal to PDFLIB or to LHAPDF if one wants to link to PDFLIB or to LHAPDF.
+PDFLIBRARY (in the file MCatNLO.inputs) equal to THISLIB if one wants to link to our PDF library, and equal to PDFLIB if one wants to link to PDFLIB.
 Our PDF library collects the original codes, written by the authors of the PDF fits; as such, for most of the densities it needs to read the files which contain the grids that initialize the PDFs.
 These files, which can be also downloaded from the MC@NLO web page, must either be copied into the running directory, or defined in the running directory as logical links to the physical files (by using ln -sn).
 We stress that if the user runs MC@NLO with the shell scripts, the logical links will be created automatically at run time.